-Read about the 10 steps to buying condos in Long Beach, California.
+When my clients follow the 10 steps to buying condos in Long Beach, they have success.
 Buying a condo or townhome is a daunting tasks without a plan in place.

 But with some preparation and research it can be a straightforward and successful experience that will enrich your life for years to come.